Asia

 My 11-year-old camel handler loved on his animals during the ride.
 Photo Credit: Catherine Parker

-Wadi Rum’s History
+Learn about Wadi Rum’s History

 At a crossroads of civilization and trade, the Wadi Rum seems to stretch to the edge of the earth.
-The nomadic Bedouin people have traveled the desert on camels using the stars to navigate from nearly 10,000 years.
+The nomadic Bedouin people have traveled the desert on camels using the stars to navigate for nearly 10,000 years.

-As the largest desert, or wadi in Jordan, it offered a natural barrier.
-Though T.E.
-Lawrence and his troops crossed the Wadi Rum on camels to push the Ottomans out of Aqaba during the Arab Revolt.
+It wasn’t until the early 1900s that T.E.
+Lawrence and his British troops crossed the Wadi Rum on camels.
+They pushed the Ottomans out of Aqaba during the Arab Revolt.

 The Wadi Rum Desert in Movies